💡 The Frank Takeaways:

 - Schools look at both your previous financial aid packages and academic record when considering you for aid.

 - It’s more important to get your grades up and meet Satisfactory Academic Progress (SAP).

 - Keep in mind, some scholarships also require SAP and you could lose that funding as well.

 Just because you’ve secured financial aid doesn’t mean you get to keep those privileges forever.
 If you fall behind in school, there is always the chance of a financial aid suspension.
 That could leave you in a pretty bad financial situation if you want to continue your education.

 If your FAFSA® aid is suspended due to unsatisfactory academic progress at your current school, you might wonder if changing schools is a possible solution.
 The short answer is no, but it’s a little more complicated than that.

 Will my financial aid suspension be lifted if I switch schools?

-The good news is you might be able to apply for a new student financial aid package at your new college.
-Keep in mind that the school will look closely at your student record from your previous college to determine your eligibility for aid.
-If your financial aid was suspended for a default on Satisfactory Academic Progress (SAP), this could affect your new bid.
+The good news is you can apply for a new student financial aid package at your new school.
+Keep in mind that schools look closely at your student record from your previous college to determine your aid eligibility.
+If your financial aid was suspended for not meeting Satisfactory Academic Progress (SAP), this could affect your new school application.